A Real-World Tailwind v4 Migration: What We Learned at JRV Systems

 - Update Dependencies: We updated

-main.cssfile. - Translate Config: We manually translated our
+tailwindcssto the latest v4 alpha version in ourpackage.json. - Translate Configuration: We manually translated our existing

-Is a Tailwind v4 Migration Worth It?
+Is the Tailwind v4 Migration Worth It?